B.Ed(Hons), MA, Adv.Dip.Couns.

 Technology Consultant and Media Creative

-Joining Jigsaw in January 2015, Neil has been able to draw from 13 years of service in liberal church leadership.
-He believes there are many parallels that translate well into PSHE: global community, structured learning, diversity, social interaction, shared wider-world mission, group care and support, intra-personal and interpersonal awareness and holistic wellness.
+Joining Jigsaw in January 2015, Neil believes in global community, diversity, a shared wider-world mission, group care and support, intra-personal and interpersonal awareness and a holistic approach to wellness.

-Neil believes that excellent PSHE education is a key component to assist humanity realise its hidden potential, resolve conflict, prejudice and the fear of difference.
-His hope is that Jigsaw PSHE will become a substantial catalyst in transforming our world, making it a better place in which all people can live co-operatively, and each offer their unique positive contribution.
-He says, “We come into this world with nothing and we leave it with nothing.
-Money is irrelevant.
-It is what we do that matters.
-What better legacy is there than leaving our mark on this world, where we donate it to our children in a better state than we found it, and allow them opportunity to do the same.”
+Neil believes that excellent PSHE education is vital to assist humanity in realising its potential, resolving conflict, prejudice and the fear of difference.
+His hope is that Jigsaw PSHE will become a substantial catalyst for transforming our world, making it a better place in which all people can live co-operatively, each person offering their unique positive contribution.

 ‘Come see, come see with spirit eyes,